-- Your caregiver will clean the right side of your neck to help prevent infection.
+- Your healthcare provider will clean the right side of your neck to help prevent infection.
 He will insert a needle into your neck, and push it into your jugular vein.
 Your jugular vein is a main vein in your neck that helps drain blood from your head.
 It leads all they way down to your liver.
-Your caregiver will only open the vein wide enough to insert a small catheter and stent (tube) into it.
+Your healthcare provider will only open the vein wide enough to insert a small catheter and stent (tube) into it.
 The stent is the covered tube that will be placed in your liver to create the path between the 2 main veins.
-Your caregiver will inject dye and use x-rays, an ultrasound, or venography as a guide to know where to place the catheter.
+Your healthcare provider will inject dye and use x-rays, an ultrasound, or venography as a guide to know where to place the catheter.

-- Your caregiver will use a small balloon attached to the catheter to measure blood pressure in your veins.
-Vein pressure will also show your caregiver where to place the TIPS inside your liver.
-Your caregiver will then insert the catheter into your liver.
+- Your healthcare provider will use a small balloon attached to the catheter to measure blood pressure in your veins.
+Vein pressure will also show your healthcare provider where to place the TIPS inside your liver.
+Your healthcare provider will then insert the catheter into your liver.
 He will inflate the balloon once it is placed between the 2 main veins in your liver.
 The balloon will make a channel for the stent.

-- Your caregiver may repair bleeding areas in your esophagus before or after the TIPS procedure.
+- Your healthcare provider may repair bleeding areas in your esophagus before or after the TIPS procedure.
 He will then place a bandage on the small wound on your neck.

 After your procedure:

-- You will be taken to a recovery area where caregivers will watch you until you are alert.
+- You will be taken to a recovery area where healthcare providers will watch you until you are alert.
 Your heart and breathing will be monitored.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.